Aston Villa Logo

 Aston Villa Logo 2016

-2016 was especially bad for Aston Villa: the team was kicked out of the Premier League and then paid £ 100,000 for a new logo similar to the previous one.
-The designers just removed the word “PREPARED,” enlarged the lion a little, and added claws to it.
+2016 was a particularly unfortunate year for Aston Villa: the team was relegated from the Premier League and then had to pay £100,000 for a new logo that was similar to the previous one.
+The designers removed the word “PREPARED,” slightly enlarged the lion, and added claws.

-Aston Villa Football Club unveiled its redesigned logo in November 2022, but its official debut was slated for the 2023-2024 season.
-This is not to say that the icon is completely new: attentive fans will find familiar elements in it.
+Aston Villa Football Club introduced its updated logo in November 2022, with an official debut planned for the 2023-2024 season.
+The badge is not entirely new; attentive fans will recognize familiar elements within it.

-• The lion is a cunning and dangerous predator, becoming the club’s main symbol.
-In most of the old emblems, he looked to the left and was not detailed enough.
-Now the designers have turned the animal to the right and made its silhouette more expressive by adding additional contours on the paws and in the mane.
-This brought the logo as close as possible to the original version of 1878-1886.
+• The lion, a cunning and dangerous predator, has become the club’s main symbol.
+In most of the old emblems, it looked to the left and was not detailed enough.
+Now, the designers have turned the animal to the right and made its silhouette more expressive by adding contours to the paws and mane.
+This allowed the logo to be as close as possible to the original version from 1878 to 1886.

-• The five-pointed star is a symbol of pride.
-It has been scaled down and moved to the top right corner so that the animal’s gaze is directed directly at it.
-The star recalls that the players won the European Cup in 1982.
+• The five-pointed star is a symbol of pride and honor.
+It has been reduced and relocated to the upper right corner, allowing the animal’s gaze to be directed straight at it.
+The star is a reminder that the footballers won the European Cup in 1982.

-What’s new is the foundation.
-If earlier the lion was depicted on the shield, now it is placed inside a blue circle with a wide purple frame.
-77% of the fans who participated in the poll voted for the round emblem.
+The base has also changed.
+Previously, the shield depicted a lion; now it is placed inside a blue circle with a wide purple frame.
+77% of survey participants voted for the round emblem.

 The color ratio has also changed.
-Now the logo has a lot of purple and blue, and yellow is used only for inscriptions.
-One of them is the phrase “ASTON VILLA,” located at the top and made in the usual bold font with short serifs.
-And below is the number “1874”, indicating the year the club was founded.
+Now, the logo features a lot of purple and blue, with yellow used only for inscriptions.
+One of them is the phrase “ASTON VILLA,” at the top, set in the usual bold font with short serifs.
+Below is the number “1874”, indicating the year the club was founded.

 Font and Colors